Guidance

 Thank you payments will not be payable if there is a close family relationship between sponsor/host and guest.
 Sponsors/hosts who are related to their guests and are currently in receipt of thank you payments, and whose guest transfers to the UPE scheme, will no longer be eligible for thank you payments.
 This is in line with the changes we made for new applications for thank you payments from 1 October 2024.
 See more information on who is classified as a close family member.

-When a guest’s HFU permission expires, sponsors/hosts should reapply to their council if they wish to continue to receive a monthly thank you payment.
+When a guest’s HFU permission expires, or is about expire, sponsors/hosts should reapply to their council if they wish to continue to receive a monthly thank you payment.
 Sponsors/hosts of those previously on Homes for Ukraine visas will be eligible for thank you payments of £350 a month for the 18 months that guests are covered by the UPE visa.
 Some councils may pay more in some circumstances, but this is at their own discretion.
 Local arrangements should be set out in council guidance.

-We do not want guests whose application is submitted late or is delayed for any reason to be at risk of homelessness or for sponsors/hosts to unneccessarily have a break in thank you payments whilst a visa application is being decided.
-Councils can make thank you payments for up to six months where they are satisfied that the guest has applied for their UPE permission but has not yet been granted.
+We do not want guests whose application is submitted late or is delayed for any reason to be at risk of homelessness or for sponsors/hosts to unnecessarily have a break in thank you payments whilst a visa application is being decided.
+Councils can therefore make thank you payments for a further six-month period once the guest’s Homes for Ukraine visa has ended but UPE permission has not yet been granted.
 This also applies to late UPE applications.
-Sponsors who wish to continue to receive thank you payments should inform the council as soon as their guest has had a decision on their application.
-Sponsors/hosts whose guest has had permission refused or rejected by UKVI should not receive thank you payments.